JosephScript/react-base-project/README.md

 # A Guide to React for FE developers

-If our React walk through we're going to be using the React JavaScript library for quickly building really fast interfaces, Node and Express for our server and mock routes, Gulp for running tasks, and webpack as our package bundler.
+In this React walk through we're going to be using the React JavaScript library for quickly building really fast interfaces, Webpack as our package bundler and to run our development server.
+Then we'll create a testing suite using Enzyme and Mocha.
+You can easily substitute Mocha with any other testing framework (Sinon, Jasmine, etc.).
+Finally I'll show you how to integrate Webpack with Gulp (you could swap this out with Grunt easily).

 This tutorial does not cover Flux/Reflux/Redux.
 Why?
 You probably don't need it for building small components and interfaces, and if you start building things using the parent/child data relationship that's built into react.
 It's better to learn how to "think react" instead of relying on Redux which has its tradeoffs.
 Come back to Redux if you find a real need for it.
 (I might cover Redux in a later guide.)